dulcetti/papodebar-api/README.md

 # papodebar-api

-An examplo of Node API with Strapi
+An example of Node API with Strapi